friendly-traceback/docs/source/tracebacks_it.rst

     No module named `Tkinter` can be imported.
     Perhaps you need to install it.
-    `tkinter` is an existing module that has a similar name.
+    The following existing modules have names that are similar to the module you tried to import: `tkinter, _tkinter`

-    Eccezione rilevata alla linea 7 del file TESTS:\runtime\test_module_not_found_error.py.
+    Eccezione rilevata alla linea `7` del file 'TESTS:\runtime\test_module_not_found_error.py'.

        5| def test_Standard_library_module():
        6|     try: